 - If your company adopts new software delivered via the cloud, it might face new cybersecurity or business interruption risks.

 In all those cases, the world and all its rules and regulations remain the same.
 The company itself changes, and that triggers a change in its risks—which should, ideally, lead to a new risk assessment.
 The steps are essentially the same as outlined above.
 What’s important is that the compliance department is aware of the company’s changing plans.

-The need for risk assessments is only going to increase because the pace of change in the business environment—whether that change comes from outside your organization or within—is only getting faster.
+The need for compliance risk assessments is only going to increase because the pace of change in the business environment—whether that change comes from outside your organization or within—is only getting faster.
 That means compliance functions will need to be more adept at risk assessments, compliance officers more knowledgeable in how the assessments should work.

 Then, get to it.
-An accurate risk assessment is the most important thing a compliance officer might do.
+An accurate compliance risk assessment is the most important thing a compliance officer might do.